Arto Lindsay, Somewhere I Read (2009). Performance view. A Performa 09 Commission. Courtesy of Performa. Photo: Paula Court

 For the first time in an exhibition context, recordings of works from Performa 17 were shown, including William Kentridge’s expressive interpretation of Kurt Schwitter’s Ursonate and the South-African Kemang Wa Lehulere’s extensive performance I cut my skin to liberate the splinter, an encounter of sound and movement inspired by African children’s games.
 Kemang Wa Lehulere’s work was later acquired by Tate Modern, London, for its collection.

 Performa was founded as an organisation in 2004 by the acclaimed art historian RoseLee Goldberg whose time-honoured research into performance art has proved epoch-making for the genre.
 As the leading organisation dedicated to research into performance art, Performa addresses the role of this art form in the twentieth and twenty-first centuries.
 At the heart of Performa is the biennial of the same name, forming the context for interdisciplinary works and special events involving dance, film, music, and architecture.
 Every other year in November, New York is transformed into the ’capital of performance art’ where visitors can explore the city and the pioneering performances – a wholly unique art scene.

 For each Performa event, new works are commissioned, developed specifically for the biennial by artists from a variety of disciplines.
 With these commissioned works, Performa often invites artists who have not previously worked with this art form to create performances for the first time.
 Over the years, some of the most influential names in contemporary art and performance have been engaged and invited to create works in new formats and explore new directions.

-The exhibition at CC has been realised in collaboration with Performa, New York, and the Whitechapel Gallery, London.
+The exhibition at CC was made possible in collaboration with Performa, New York, and the Whitechapel Gallery, London.
 In 2017 Whitechapel Gallery presented the exhibition Commissions from Performa’s Archives: 2005-2015.